trading-post-market/trading-post-market.github.io/vendors.md

 ---
-layout: default
+layout: page
 title: Vendors
 ---

-# Vendors

-The market will feature creative and dedicated local food producers.
+Coming soon!
+The market will feature a variety of creative and dedicated local food producers.
+Check back soon for details!